sindelio/smart-contracts/truffle_and_testrpc_test/README.md

 # HOW TO USE THIS TRUFFLE AND TESTRPC TEST

-### Step 0: Download an example box from rTruffle website.
+### Step 0: Download an example box from Truffle website.
 For example:

 ```
 $ truffle unbox metacoin